NorahAlkhalifah/Advertising_MTA/README.md

 ### **Question/need:**

 **What is the framing question of your analysis, or the purpose of the model/system you plan to build?**
-  - To advertise a client's event to potential customers in the MTA network, which has the most public transit subway stations of any system in the world.
+  - The purpose of this analysis is to advertise a client's event to potential customers in the MTA network, which has the most public transit subway stations of any system in the world.

 **Who benefits from exploring this question or building this model/system?**
   - Local event organizers and their teams.
 This analysis gives a fresh outlook on what NYC has to offer.